ksylvan/Maestro-Playbooks/Development/Testing/2_FIND_GAPS.md

 - **Suggest approach**: How would you test this?
 - **Note dependencies**: What needs mocking?
 - **Flag blockers**: Some code may need refactoring first

+## How to Know You're Done

+This task is complete when ONE of the following is true:

+**Option A - Coverage target already met:**
+1. The coverage report shows overall line coverage of 80% or higher
+2. No gaps file is needed—mark the task complete without changes

+**Option B - Gaps identified:**
+1. The coverage report shows line coverage below 80%
+2. You've examined low-coverage files and found untested functions/branches
+3. You've created `{{AUTORUN_FOLDER}}/LOOP_{{LOOP_NUMBER}}_GAPS.md` with all findings